shree214ram/DSA/React-Redux-Node-Javascript/NodeJs/Webservice-Architecture/readme.md

 https://www.cuelogic.com/blog/microservices-with-node-js

 #### What is webservice ?
-    Web service the group of collections of somany small services
+    Web service the group of collections of so many small services
 #### whatis rest api :-
     Rest  is the "Representational state transfer " API is "Application Programming Interface"